 On this page:

-$ and hy, Result Control Codes, Results Commands.
+$ and hy, Result Control Codes, Result Commands, Notes.

 To repeat:

-After a calculation $ holds the unformatted result, its former value becomes the new value of $$.
+After a calculation the pseudo variable $ holds the unformatted result, its former value becomes the new value of $$.

-The formatted result is also written to the file hy, except in silent mode or within a script before it has ended.
+The formatted result is also written to the file hy, except in silent mode or within a script before the script has ended.

 Accumulation mode allows more than one result to be written to the file hy.

-Assigning a value to a variable does not update $ or hy, nor does the evaluation of an IF ...
-THEN condition.
+Assigning a value to a variable does not update $ or hy.

 The content of hy can be used in a calculation as an insert file, (hy), or can be read into a user-defined element, @myude = (hy).